substratusai/kubeai/docs/guides/install-on-gke.md

 ---
-title: "GKE Standard and Autopilot"
+title: "How to install KubeAI on GKE"
 ---

-# Install KubeAI on GKE
+# How to install KubeAI on GKE

 <details markdown="1">
 <summary>TIP: Make sure you have enough quota in your GCP project.</summary>